duongphuhiep/blog1/content/posts/dependencies-injection.md

 The [CQS principle] classify the communication between components into 2 categories **Command** and **Query**.
 The trend is to **apply the [CQS principle] on the [Mediator pattern]**:

-* Microsoft publish an excellent [article about CQRS and Mediator](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/apply-simplified-microservice-cqrs-ddd-patterns)
+* Microsoft publish an excellent [article about CQRS and Mediator](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api)
 * In [this talk about the "Clean Architecture"](https://www.youtube.com/watch?v=5OtUm1BLmG0), Json Taylor demonstrated this practice in the **Application-level** of his "Clean Architecture".
 * The ["Clean Code" book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) and number of Post on dzone also talk about it.

 However, there's no one-fit-all solution of course, whatever beautiful or powerful a pattern is.
-The mediator pattern also [introduce other complexities](https://alex-klaus.com/mediator/).
+The mediator / CQRS pattern might [fit in some use cases but not for others](https://softwareengineering.stackexchange.com/a/352872).
+It also [introduce other complexities](https://stackoverflow.com/a/62095189/347051).
 I also think that Coupling the Mediator with the [CQS principle] like that will make the mediator acts much like the [Event Sourcing](https://medium.com/@hugo.oliveira.rocha/what-they-dont-tell-you-about-event-sourcing-6afc23c69e9a) or a [Service Locator](https://en.wikipedia.org/wiki/Service_locator_pattern) so inherits all [the disadvantages of this anti-pattern](https://alex-klaus.com/mediator/).

 ## Conclusion